ros2/rclc/rclc/README.md

 Callback: I heard: Hello World!
 ```

-## Example LET-Executor with convenience functions
+## Example RCLC-Executor with convenience functions

 An example, how to use the LET Executor with rclc convenience functions is given in the file
 `example_executor_convenience.c` in the package: